 Further Reading: TPN and Liver Damage: A Comprehensive Overview

-Increase in blood transaminase levels is one of the most frequent TPN-associated issues.
-It typically occurs during the first 2 or 3 weeks after starting TPN [1].
+Can TPN cause elevated liver enzymes?
+An increase in blood transaminase levels is one of the most frequent TPN-associated issues.
+It typically occurs during the first 2 to 3 weeks after starting TPN [1].

 Other TPN-associated conditions include: